 We reserve our admissions interviews for candidates invited to complete this step in the admissions process.
 Candidates may be invited to join Johnson’s waitlist without an interview or after their interview takes place.
 Due to the volume of requests that we receive throughout the admissions cycle, we are not able to provide individual feedback sessions for waitlisted candidates.

 We encourage you to engage in self-assessment and review your application to determine where there may be possible areas for improvement.
-When reviewing your application, you may consider our Two-Year MBA class profile and One-Year MBA class profile to gain a better understanding of the general profile of students who were successfully admitted to the program.
+When reviewing your application, you may consider our Two-Year MBA class profile to gain a better understanding of the general profile of students who were successfully admitted to the program.

 If you were waitlisted following your admissions interview, you may also want to reflect on your interview experience and determine whether you sufficiently addressed any potential areas for concern with the interviewer.